 Other First World War ANZAC formations

-After the allied withdrawal from Gallipoli the Australian and New Zealand forces in Egypt were expanded.
-The ANZAC was split into two new formations called I ANZAC Corps and II ANZAC Corps (despite the repetition of the word Corps in their name).
+After the allied withdrawal from Gallipoli, the Australian and New Zealand forces in Egypt were expanded.
+The ANZAC was split into two new formations called I ANZAC Corps and II ANZAC Corps.
 Initially, I ANZAC Corps comprised the 1st and 2nd Australian Divisions and the New Zealand division, while the 4th and 5th Australian Divisions were assigned to II ANZAC Corps.
 Later, the New Zealand Division was transferred to II ANZAC Corps.
 Both corps were transferred to France and fought on the Western Front until November 1917, when the five Australian formations were regrouped into a single Australian Corps.

 Also in March 1916, the ANZAC Mounted Division was formed from three Australian Light Horse Brigades and the New Zealand Mounted Rifles Brigade for service in Sinai and Palestine.